ferlanferlani/nexpress-auth/README.md

 ```

 **Author**:
-nexpress is created by [ferlanferlani](https://ferlanferlani.rf.gd)
+nexpress auth is created by [ferlanferlani](https://ferlanferlani.rf.gd)

 **Donate**:
 if you have used this package and it is very useful and helpful to you, feel free to donate